s-wigg/Rubber-Ducky-Chatbot/README.md

 I recommend using a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) so that you are running in a clean environment.

 ## Ducky Key Words
-* Using Ducky's name let's Ducky know you are asking them a question a personal question
+* Using Ducky's name let's Ducky know you are asking them a question a personal question.
-* Adding "google", "help", "documentation", or "show me" to your input will cause Ducky to return a link to a Stack Overflow answer
+* Adding "google", "help", "documentation", or "show me" to your input will cause Ducky to return a link to a Stack Overflow answer.
-* Writing "Ducky, markov chain me" or including the word "Shakespeare" in usr input will cause Ducky to generate a 100 word poem in the style of a Shakespeare Sonnet generated using a [Markov Chain](http://setosa.io/ev/markov-chains/).
+* Writing "Ducky, markov chain me" or including the word "Shakespeare" in user input will cause Ducky to generate a 100 word poem in the style of a Shakespeare Sonnet generated using a [Markov Chain](http://setosa.io/ev/markov-chains/).

 ### Documentation